vakhov/fresh-proxy-list/README.md

 # Fresh Proxy Lists

-List of fresh, working proxies (HTTP, HTTPS, SOCKS4 & SOCKS5) servers.
+Welcome to **Fresh Proxy List**, a repository dedicated to providing continuously updated and tested lists of proxy servers.

 [![Get Fresh Proxy](https://github.com/vakhov/fresh-proxy-list/actions/workflows/update.yml/badge.svg)](https://github.com/vakhov/fresh-proxy-list/actions/workflows/update.yml)
 ![GitHub](https://img.shields.io/github/license/vakhov/fresh-proxy-list)
 ![GitHub last commit](https://img.shields.io/github/last-commit/vakhov/fresh-proxy-list)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/vakhov/fresh-proxy-list/graphs/commit-activity)

-Updated at: `Wed Dec 18 13:38:19 UTC 2024`
+Updated at: `Wed Dec 18 13:48:38 UTC 2024`

-## Overview

-Fresh Proxy Lists provides an up-to-date list of proxies across multiple formats and types.
-This repository is perfect for developers and security enthusiasts looking for reliable proxy lists.
+## 🚀 Why Choose Fresh Proxy List?

+- **Frequent Updates**: Stay ahead with a proxy list updated every 5-20 minutes.
+- **Reliable Sources**: Only verified and functional proxies.
+- **Community-Driven**: Star 🌟 this repo and join the growing community supporting open-access proxy resources.
+- **Optimized for Developers**: Easily integrate with your tools and workflows.

+## 🌟 Show Your Support!

+If you find this project helpful:
+- **Give us a star** ⭐ on GitHub.
+- **Share** this repo with friends and colleagues.
+- Contribute by submitting issues, feedback, or proxy sources.

-## Features
+## 💡 Features

-- **Regular Updates**: Updated automatically every day to ensure fresh and working proxies.
-- **Multiple Formats**: Available in TXT, CSV, PHP, JSON, and XML.
-- **Various Types**: Includes HTTP, HTTPS, SOCKS4, and SOCKS5 proxies.
+- **Free Proxy List**: Access to HTTP, HTTPS, SOCKS4, and SOCKS5 proxies for various use cases.

-## Getting Started
+- **Fast Proxy Servers**: Ideal for web scraping, bypassing geo-blocks, or online anonymity.
+- **Geolocation Support**: Choose proxies from specific regions (coming soon).
+- **API Access**: Fetch proxies programmatically with our upcoming API.
+- **High Speed**: Regular tests ensure you only use the fastest proxies.

+## 🛠 How to Use

 Follow the instructions below to download the proxy lists.